 Flowers - Sepals 3-4 mm long.
 Petals 3, strongly unequal, the upper 2 petals 10-25 mm long, blue, the lower petal 5-7 mm long, white.
 All 3 staminodes with well-developed false anthers, these 4-6-lobed, yellow, lacking a reddish brown spot in the center.
 Stamens 3, with one incurved and having a larger anther.
 Anthers yellow, 4-lobed.
 Filaments glabrous, pale yellow to white, to 4 mm long.
 Style curling at apex, to 5 mm long, glabrous, white.
 Ovary green, 1 mm in diameter, 3-locular.

 Fruits - Capsules 4-6 mm long, 3-locular and 3-seeded.
 Seeds 3-4 mm long, the surface smooth to slightly granular.

 Habitat - Sand and gravel bars, streambanks, wooded slopes, bluffs, glades, roadside ditches.

-Lookalikes - Commelina communis, other members of the genus.
+Lookalikes - Other members of the genus, especially C. communis.

 Photographs taken in Winter Haven, FL., 6-27-02, and at Millstream Gardens Conservation Area, Madison County, MO., 7-17-04 (DETenaglia); also at Holly Ridge Conservation Area, Stoddard County, MO, 8-15-2009, Klondike County Park, St. Charles County, MO, 8-8-2011, at the "racetrack" sand prairie, Scott County, MO, 8-30-2011, and along the Katy Trail, Warren County, MO, 8-2-2012, 9-4-2015, 7-11-2016, and 8-3-2015 (SRTurner).